-- Select [Reset Custom Function] in the [C Custom Setting] menu. - Press the four-way controller (▶).
+- Select [Reset Custom Function] in the [C Custom Setting] menu. - Use the four-way controller (►) to display the Reset Custom Function screen. - Use the four-way controller (▲ ▼) to select [Reset].

-The [C Reset Custom Function] screen appears.

-Use the four-way controller (▲ ▼) to select [Reset].

 The settings are reset and the camera is ready to take or play back images.